amrandin/amrandin.github.io/_posts/2019-06-16-computer-security.markdown

 ---
 layout: post
 title:  "Welcome to my BLOG..."
-date:   2019-06-16
+date:   2019-07-15
-categories: Computer Security & Machine Learning
+categories: Computer Security & Data Science
 ---
-Hello and welcome to my new BLOG on Computer Security and Machine Learning!
+Hello and welcome to my new BLOG on Computer Security and Data Science!
 I'm looking forward to sharing posts on my research.
 Stay tuned...